 Community volunteering doesn’t get more rewarding than this…

 On the island of Leyte, a one hour flight southeast of Manila, a community development project has been established just outside the capital city of Tacloban.
 At the very heart of the program, volunteers are needed to help staff at the local community centre based in a housing project outside Tacloban.
 The centre is the lifeblood of the community and provides vital support for the local people.
 Many locals rely on its resources, and generous volunteers, for help in supporting and bringing up their families.

-If you’re a dynamic and adaptable person who enjoys engaging in a wide variety of tasks, you will definitely find this project rewarding.
 Day to day, volunteers will partake in an array of activities which include, but are not limited to:

 - Teaching and/or teacher assistance at a local school – teaching English

-- Assist with community nutritional programs
+- Assisting with community nutritional programs

-- Assist with community housing projects
+- Helping with community housing projects

 You will be closely supervised by the very friendly team of local staff.